Find the Cheapest Insurance Quotes in Your Area

-Once a vehicle is declared a total loss, it will be issued a salvage certificate, which states that the vehicle cannot be registered, driven or sold in its current condition.
-After getting the title, insurance companies auction off the vehicle to rebuilders or salvage yards.
-However, if the car is rebuilt, and passes an inspection (which also varies by state), it will then be issued a salvage title.
+Once a vehicle is declared a total loss, it'll be issued a salvage certificate, which means that the vehicle cannot be registered or driven on public roads.
+After getting the salvage title, insurance companies auction off the vehicle to rebuilders or salvage yards.
+If the car is rebuilt, and passes an inspection—the depth of which varies by state—it can then be issued a rebuilt title.

-Can You Insure a Car with a Salvage Title?
+Can You Insure a Car With a Rebuilt or Salvage Title?

-Cars with salvage titles can still be insured, but the process is more difficult.
-The main issue is when it comes to optional, yet highly important, coverage such as collision and comprehensive.
-Most insurance companies will write a liability policy for a salvage-title car but are often hesitant to extend a full coverage policy.
-The primary issue is that assigning an accurate value to a salvage title car is challenging.
-According to Kelley Blue Book (KBB), a salvage-title car is typically worth 20% to 40% less than one that has a clean title.
-If you make a comprehensive or collision claim on a salvage car, you should be prepared for a much lower total loss insurance payout for the car from your carrier.
+Most insurance companies will write a liability policy for a rebuilt title car, but are often hesitant to extend a full coverage policy.
+Since it’s already challenging to assign an accurate value to a rebuilt salvage title car and the insurer may not be able to determine whether damages were due to a particular incident or already existed, it's harder to secure optional coverage—such as collision and comprehensive.
+According to Kelley Blue Book (KBB), a rebuilt salvage title car is typically worth 20% to 40% less than one that has a clean title.
+If you make a comprehensive or collision claim on a rebuilt salvage car, you should be prepared for a much lower insurance payout from your carrier.

 Another issue is the higher risk of safety concerns.
-Salvage cars often have a series of issues that may not be addressed in the restoration process and can lead to dangers on the road.
-It is generally estimated that as much as one in every 25 rebuilt cars has a phony airbag installed.
-It is unfortunate, but repairers often skimp on certain procedures during the restoration in order to boost profitability.
-Car insurance companies realize the commonality of that situation, and think there can be structural or alignment issues that makes the car more dangerous to drive or more likely to result in accidents.
-This in turn makes the car more likely to result in an insurance claim and be more expensive for the company to insure.
+Reconditioned salvage title cars may have issues that were not addressed in the restoration process and can lead to dangers on the road.
+For example, a mechanic might overlook certain structural or alignment issues, or even skimp on certain procedures during the restoration to boost profitability.
+Car insurance companies realize the risks of this situation, and often assume rebuilt salvage title cars will be more likely to result in an insurance claim.

-Nonetheless, with some diligence you still may be able to find full coverage for the car.
-Below we discuss how you may insure your salvage title car.
+Nonetheless, you may still be able to fully cover the car.
+We discuss how you can insure your salvage title car below.

-Getting a repair estimate--if possible--can also be a great way to help you secure insurance.
-By getting the original repair estimate from the rebuilder or the insurance company that totaled the car, you give the insurance company peace of mind that all damage has been repaired.
+- Your car’s original repair estimate: The original repair estimate should be provided to you when you purchase a rebuilt title car, as it details the damages and improvements made to the vehicle.
+By getting the original repair estimate from the rebuilder or the insurance company that totaled the car, you give the insurance company proof that all damage has been repaired.